About This Performance

 Midori has astonishingly reinvented herself and much of the music world many times over by simply staying her course with integrity, innovation, and stunning artistry for four decades.
 Her style combines a deeply curious mind, generosity of spirit, and brilliant command of the violin.
 This season we celebrate the 40th anniversary of her legendary New York Philharmonic debut with two different programs.

-BACH: Sonata No. 2 in A Minor, BWV 1003; Partita No.1 in B Minor, BWV 1002; Partita No. 3 in E Major, BWV 1006
+BACH: Sonata No. 1 for Solo Violin in G Minor, BWV 1001; Violin Partita No.1 in B Minor, BWV 1002; Violin Partita No. 3 in E Major, BWV 1006

 Midori is a visionary artist, activist and educator who explores and builds connections between music and the human experience and breaks with traditional boundaries, which makes her one of the most outstanding violinists of our time.
 She has performed with many of the world’s most prestigious orchestras and has collaborated with world-renowned musicians including Leonard Bernstein, Yo-Yo Ma, and many others.
 She will mark the 40th anniversary of her professional debut this season, celebrating a remarkable career that began in 1982, when she debuted with the New York Philharmonic at age 11.

-Midori was born in Osaka in 1971 and began her violin studies with her mother, Setsu Goto, at an early age.
+Born in Osaka in 1971, she began her violin studies with her mother, Setsu Goto, at an early age.
 In 1982, conductor Zubin Mehta invited the then 11-year-old Midori to perform with the New York Philharmonic in the orchestra’s annual New Year’s Eve concert, where the foundation was laid for her following career.
 Midori is the Dorothy Richard Starling Chair in Violin Studies at the Curtis Institute of Music in Philadelphia and is a Distinguished Visiting Artist at the Peabody Institute of the Johns Hopkins University.
 She plays the 1734 Guarnerius del Gesù ‘ex-Huberman’ and uses four bows—two by Dominique Peccatte, one by François Peccatte, and one by Paul Siefried.